boucadair/ietf-slice-overview/draft-boucadair-teas-ietf-slicing-overview.md

 ## 3GPP 5G End-to-End Network Slices

 {{?I-D.ietf-teas-5g-network-slice-application}} focuses on the application of RFC 9543 Network Slices in the context of the 3GPP 5G slices.

+## Enforcement of 5G End-to-End Network Slice QoS

+{{?I-D.cbs-teas-5qi-to-dscp-mapping}} documents an example of possible mapping of 5QI values to DSCP markings with a focus on 5G Network Slices.
+The document groups different 5QI types in classes based on their SLOs.

 ## Encoding 3GPP Slices for Interactive Media Services